Awareness Technologies

 Awareness Technologies is a Westport, Connecticut-based American technology company founded in 2002.
 The company provides security, monitoring, forensic, data loss prevention, productivity and analytics solutions for home, office, and enterprise.

 History

 The company was founded in 2002 in Los Angeles, California by Mike Osborn and Ron Penna.
 Originally, the company developed technology that monitored electronic transmissions for uses of counter-terrorism.

 In 2010, a group headed by Brad Miller (former CEO of Perimeter eSecurity) and First New England Capital invested $6.5 million.
 In 2012, the company headquarters was relocated from Marina del Rey, California to Westport, Connecticut.

-In 2014, Awareness Technologies joined an alliance with Credit Union National Association as part of "CUNA Strategic Services."

 In 2016, the company acquired a mobile parental control and screen time management firm Screen Time Labs, based in Bristol, United Kingdom.

 On June 12, 2019, Awareness Technologies acquired Veriato, formerly SpectorSoft, a technology company which established the insider risk industry in the late 1990s.

 On December 20, 2020, TZP Group acquired Awareness Technologies.
 In conjunction with the acquisition, ATI announced the appointment of Elizabeth Harz as the company's new CEO.